 Zero Trust Framework

 In today’s perimeter-less environment, Zero Trust has become essential.
-At [Your Organisation Name], we have embraced the Zero Trust security model to protect our most valuable assets.
+At Checkdone IT, we have adopted the Zero Trust security model to protect our most valuable assets and help our customers on their Zero Trust journey.

 Zero Trust means that no one — whether inside or outside the organisation — is automatically trusted.
 Every request to access resources must be verified and authorised.
 The model is based on three core principles: